Reduce container registry storage

 • An automated garbage collection process runs and deletes untagged image layers.
 After a user deletes a tag, a garbage collection run is scheduled to start 24 hours later.
 During that run, images that were previously tagged are analyzed and their layers deleted if not referenced by any other tagged image.
 If any layers are deleted, the namespace usage is updated.

 • The namespace’s registry usage shrinks enough that GitLab can measure it with maximum precision.
-As usage for namespaces shrinks to be under the limits, the measurement switches automatically from delayed to precise usage measurement.
+As usage for namespaces shrinks, the measurement switches automatically from delayed to precise usage measurement.
 There is no place in the UI to determine which measurement method is being used, but issue 386468 proposes to improve this.

 Cleanup policy